Date: 13-Mar-2010

 This is an overview of the colour exploration tools in the Colour Selector.

-Preview text allows you to check a colour to be used with text: as a background to black and white text and as the text colour on top of white and black backgrounds.
+Preview colour allows you to check a colour to be used with text: as a background to black and white text and as the text colour on top of white and black backgrounds.

 Black